- Textbook chapter(s) covered: Chapter 4

 - Net Ionic Reactions and Precipitation Reactions

 The Chapter Four Part I Lecture notes and Chapter Four Part II Lecture notes which accompany this lesson will be helpful to you when going through this section.
 These are Web versions of the notes I use in my "normal" CH 221 class and should let you see what is important to me in this chapter.
+You can also view the Lecture Notes in presentation software for Chapter Four Part I (Keynote, PowerPoint) and Chapter 4 Part II (Keynote, PowerPoint).

 A variety of handouts are available from Chapter Four Part I. Feel free to explore all of them or just the ones which give you difficulty.